schaefer-dev/dotfiles/Sublime Text 3/readme.txt

-this is only a copy of the folder:
+Packages is only a copy of the folder:
 ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/

+the rest are synced automatically